Mad Foxes: Accolades

-In a 2011 article, American magazine HorrorHound included Mad Foxes on their list of the most significant revenge films of the 1960–2010 era.
+In a 2011 article, American magazine HorrorHound included Mad Foxes on their list of the most notable revenge films of the 1960–2010 era.

 Soundtrack

-Grau, who shot promos for Krokus and designed the cover of their 1980 album Metal Rendez-vous, was granted access to the band's catalogue.
+Director Grau had a working relationship with Swiss hard rockers Krokus, for whom he filmed promos and designed the cover of the 1980 album Metal Rendez-vous.
 Two songs from their latest record Hardware were featured in Mad Foxes.
-Reflecting the group's mainstream emergence, its logo was displayed on the film's German poster.
-More incongruously, the club scene includes a dancesport routine set to a track by boogie-woogie act The Jackys.
+The band's logo was also displayed on the movie's German-language poster.
+More incongruously, the club scene includes a group choreography set to a track by boogie-woogie act The Jackys.
 The song and accompanying footage, which was taken from a TV spot made by Grau for the band's 20 Rock'n'Roll and Boogie-Hits album, were spliced in to pad out the running time after it came up short.